 - Management must have the discretion to reward high performing employees with more money.

 It is rare for all four of these conditions to be simultaneously met.
 Not all employees are motivated by money to increase performance.
 Employees who are intrinsically motivated are unlikely to be influenced by monetary incentives.
-In addition, money is likely to be a strong motivator for employees who are focused on meeting lower-order needs (basic needs critical to survival) but it is not likely to affect those who have all of their lower-order needs met.
+In addition, money is likely to be a strong motivator for employees who are focused on meeting lower-order needs (basic needs critical to survival), but it is not likely to have the same affect on those who have all of their lower-order needs met.
 This is consistent with research by psychologists Ed Diener and Martin Seligman, as well as Daniel Kahneman and his colleagues, indicating that after people have the basic necessities of life, having more money does not increase happiness much at all.
 As far as the second condition goes, pay increases are often determined by community pay standards, cost-of-living, and the organization’s current and future financial prospects rather than by each employee’s level of performance.
 In today’s economy, many employees are not getting raises and for those who are, the amount of increase taken home after taxes is not likely to be perceived as a significant reward for performance.
 Finally, managers often have only a small amount of discretion within which they can reward employees for higher performance.
 Thus, since it is unlikely that all of the conditions necessary to make money a motivator for higher performance will be met, it is unlikely that money can successfully be used to increase performance.

 Now, what about job satisfaction?
 Are highly satisfied employees more productive compared to their less satisfied coworkers?
 For some time researchers went back and forth with their conclusions on this issue.
-Early research led scientists to believe that satisfaction did influence productivity but later research was unclear in regards to causal affects.
+Early research led scientists to believe that satisfaction did influence productivity, but later research was unclear in regards to causal affects.
 As with the relationship between television violence and aggression, the relationship is complex.
 Fortunately, the most recent research on this question has begun to clarify the relationship.
 Recent researchers have benefited by having previous studies as a foundation to build on, enabling them to identify possible mediating variables.
 In addition, statistical techniques have continued to improve in their ability to clarify complex relationships among variables.
 So what are recent studies indicating?

 Recent research by organizational scientist Timothy Judge and his colleagues has demonstrated that employees’ overall job satisfaction is correlated with their work performance.
 Barry Staw and his colleagues found that employee job satisfaction predicts subsequent employee performance when other variables (such as education level and age) are controlled for.
 In an article published in Organizational Behavior and Human Performance, Muhammad Jamal reported that job dissatisfaction is associated with poorer work performance.